arhodges20/detection-notebook/attacker-objectives/initial-access/detections/network/apache_path_traversal_attempt.md

 - Was the request accepted or otherwise handled by the application, as evidenced by observable responses?

 ## Confidence-Building Signals
+- the source IP address is associated with known scanning, exploitation, or adversary infrastructure based on threat intelligence
+- the targeted service is known to be running a version affected by the referenced path traversal vulnerability, based on asset inventory or service fingerprinting
+- repeated or patterned path traversal requests are observed against the same resource or across multiple paths over a short time window

 ## Known Limitations